LukeHowellDev/tlk.io-wp-plugin/readme.txt

 * _channel_         - The name of the channel that you want to use. ex. 'lobby' or 'somethingrandom21'
 * _width_           - How wide will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
 * _height_          - How high will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
-* _float_           - Where with the channel be floated when less than 100% width. ex. 'right' or 'left'.
-Default is none.
+* _float_           - Float the chat window either 'right' or 'none'.
+Default is left.
 * _css_             - Link to an external stylesheet to easily add custom style to the embedded tlk.io chat. ex. 'http://yourdomain.com/custom.css'
 * _offclass_        - Class to use for the message displayed when chat is off.
-To get the default style set this to 'offmessage'. `offclass="offmessage"`
+The default class is `offmessage`
 * _activated_       - Message to show if the chat is activated while users are on the page
 * _deactivated_     - Message to show if the chat is deactivated while users are on the page
 * _Offline Message_ - This can tell the users of your webpage that you currently have the on page chat turned off. ex.
-'Plain text message of what you want to say'
+'Chat is scheduled for this/date/year.
+Come back then.'

 == Screenshots ==

-1. Chat demo
+1. Admin View w/ chat enabled
+2. Admin View w/ chat disabled
+3. Client View w/ chat enabled
+4. Client View w/ chat disabled
+5. Shortcode Generator button on WYSIWYG editor
+6. Shortcode Options

 == Changelog ==